zowe/docs-site/docs/guides/zlux-example-server.md

 ## Server layout

 At the core of the zLUX App infrastructure backend is an extensible server, written for nodeJS and utilizing expressJS for routing.
 It handles the backend components of Apps, and also can server as a proxy for requests from Apps to additional servers as needed.
 One such proxy destination is the ZSS - the zLUX backend component for **Z Secure Services**.
-It is recommended that everyone who is going to set up a zLUX install contact Rocket, which can provide the ZSS binary to use in the install.
+It is recommended that everyone who is going to set up a zLUX install contact the Zowe Project, which can provide the ZSS binary to use in the install.

+_Note: the ZSS binary is not required for a local server_

 ### ZSS & zLUX Server overlap